Lenore Palladino headshot

 Senior Fellow

-As a fellow at the Roosevelt Institute, Lenore works on public policies related to corporate governance, labor, capital markets, and financial technologies.
+As a senior fellow at the Roosevelt Institute, Lenore works on public policies related to corporate governance, labor, capital markets, and financial technologies.

-Lenore Palladino is assistant professor of economics and public policy at the University of Massachusetts Amherst.
-She is a fellow at the Roosevelt Institute and a research associate at the Political Economy Research Institute.
+Lenore Palladino is assistant professor in the Department of Economics and the School of Public Policy at UMass Amherst.
+She is a research associate at the UMass Amherst Political Economy Research Institute and a senior fellow at the Roosevelt Institute.
 She holds a PhD from the New School University in economics and a JD from Fordham Law School.
-She is also a contributing editor at the Boston Review and a fellow at the Rutgers Institute for Employee Ownership.
+Her portfolio of work is available at lenorepalladino.com.